 Figure XXX.
 Distribution histogram

-6. Disease mapping
+6. Mapping

-The disease mapping tab allows the user to compare two studies side-by-side or different data from the same study in two different maps.
-The disease mapping screen is divided vertically in two to give a left display and a right display.
+The mapping tab allows the user to compare two studies side-by-side or different data from the same study in two different maps.
+The mapping screen is divided vertically in two to give a left display and a right display.
 The header for each display allows the user to select the study and sex of the data displayed in the area below.